star7th/showdoc/SECURITY.md

 ## Reporting a Vulnerability

-Please contact email xing7th@gmail.com report the vulnerability.
+Please contact email xing7th#gmail.com (change # into @)  report the vulnerability.
 We will reply to you by email